Ask the Allergist: Does Chronic Asthma Lead to COPD?

 COPD symptoms are similar to those of poorly controlled asthma.
 Some factors that point to possible COPD include recurrent cough, sputum production, difficulty breathing, wheezing, or lower respiratory tract infections; history of smoking tobacco; and exposure to secondhand smoke or other environmental pollutants.

-Bradley Chipps, MD, FACAAI, FAAAAI, FAAP, FCCP, is a board-certified allergist/immunologist and pediatric pulmonologist with Capital Allergy and Respiratory Disease Center in Sacramento, California.
-He serves on the Board of Regents with the American College of Allergy, Asthma & Immunology (ACAAI).
+Bradley Chipps, MD, FACAAI, is a board-certified allergist and immunologist and pediatric pulmonologist with Capital Allergy and Respiratory Disease Center in Sacramento, California.
+He is past president of the American College of Allergy, Asthma & Immunology (ACAAI).

 Have a medical question?
 Email firstname.lastname@example.org or write to “Ask the Allergist,” Allergy & Asthma Network, 8229 Boone Blvd., Suite 260, Vienna, VA 22182.